swabianinstruments/TimeTaggerRPC/README.md

 ### Alpha version !
 This project is in the alpha stage of the development.
 This means that the code successfully passed basic testing and is operational.
-However, some things might be broken and the API may change in the future versions.
+However, some things might be broken, and the API may change in the future versions.

 ### Install